aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

   this.api.ListRestaurants().then(event => {
     this.restaurants = event.items;
   });

-  this.api.OnCreateRestaurantListener.subscribe( (event: any) => {
+  /* subscribe to new restaurants being created */ this.api.OnCreateRestaurantListener.subscribe( (event: any) => {
     const newRestaurant = event.value.data.onCreateRestaurant;
     this.restaurants = [newRestaurant, ...this.restaurants];